JosephYao/java-skeleton-project/README.md

-This is the repo for Hangman GOOS demo series.
+This is the repo can be used as a skeleton for any Java project.
+It has simple code, unit test and acceptance test enabled for Hello world.

 # Installation
 Please install the following tools for this project.
 The latest version should be fine unless specific version is listed.